 Under the same external conditions, different types of wood have different inherent resistance against mould or decay, primarily due to extractives in the wood.
-Sapwood is the newer part of a tree, closer to the bark (See Figure 5).
+Sapwood is the newer part of a tree, closer to the bark (See Figure 6).
 Generally the sapwood of any wood species has low natural durability.
 Heartwood is the inner, older part and no longer alive in the tree.
 The heartwood is more durable than the sapwood for a given wood species; however, wood species vary widely in the natural durability of their heartwood (FPL 2010).
-Relative to most commercial softwood species, the heartwood of S-P-F and Hem-Fir is less durable; the heartwood of Douglas fir and western larch is moderately durable; and the heartwood of species, such as western red cedar and yellow cedar, has high natural resistance to decay.
-Most Canadian softwood species used for construction are predominant with heartwood, with relatively narrow sapwood.
+Relative to most commercial softwood species, the heartwood of S-P-F and Hem-Fir is less durable; the heartwood of Douglas fir and western larch is moderately durable; and the heartwood of western red cedar and yellow cedar has high natural resistance to decay.
+Most Canadian softwood species used for construction are predominantly heartwood, with relatively narrow sapwood.
 When the wood is not naturally durable enough to prevent fungal attack, it can be treated with chemicals, such as mouldicides or preservatives, to improve its durability against mould or decay.
 More information about natural durability and preservative treatment can be found at www.durable-wood.com.

-Figure 5 Sapwood and heartwood in a piece of Douglas fir lumber (left: end grain; right: tangential surface)
+Figure 6 Sapwood and heartwood in a piece of Douglas fir lumber (left: end grain; right: tangential surface)

-In addition to the effects of chemical compositions, inherent moisture-related properties, such as sorption and water absorption, affect the durability.
+In addition to the effects of chemical compositions, inherent moisture-related properties, such as water vapour sorption and liquid water absorption, affect the durability.
 Water is also never uniformly distributed throughout a piece of wood.
 For example, the sapwood of most species is relatively more absorptive than the heartwood.
-Due to the complicating effects of inherent properties and external conditions on the durability performance of wood materials, it is not easy to make a clear definition of how much moisture is too much.
 The locations which tend to get in contact with and trap liquid water, and reach and retain a MC close to or higher than 30%, such as end grains and various joints, typically start to deteriorate sooner, especially under warm conditions.
-These locations deserve special attention and protection measures.
+See further information about potential impacts of wetting on performance of wood construction in Wang (2016a).